Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion

-Existing criteria (except for NBC and SNAC) require extra hyper-parameters, and their evaluation results are largely determined by these hyper-parameters.
-For instance, all variants of CIFAR10 test data have \textit{zero} coverage when $T$ of NC is $0.6$, whereas they reach a saturation coverage when $K$ of TKNP is $10$ (i.e., \#patterns equals to \#inputs) despite they are still evaluated on same models.
+\textbf{Impacts of Hyper-parameters.}~Previous criteria (except for NBC and SNAC) require extra hyper-parameters, which largely affect the results.
+For instance, in \T~\ref{tab:disc-rq1}, all variants of CIFAR10 test data have \textit{nearly zero} coverage when $T$ of NC is $0.25$, whereas they reach a saturation coverage when $K$ of TKNP is $10$ (i.e., \#patterns equals to \#inputs) despite they are still evaluated on same models.
 Moreover, the hyper-parameter $T$ of CC is model specific, for instance, $T=10$ is suitable for ResNet trained on CIFAR10, but is too small if the ResNet is trained on ImageNet --- any input will form a new cluster.
 We thus increase $T$ 100 times for models trained on ImageNet.
+SCs suffer from the similar issue (e.g., LSC in \T~\ref{tab:disc-rq1}) even though we have optimized the hyper-parameter configurations.
+Before applying these criteria, users need to scope the distance range for each model.
 Again, without prior knowledge on setting hyper-parameters, it is obscure to adopt these criteria in real-life usage.
-In contrast, \tool\ is hyper-parameter free, enabling an ``out-of-the-box'' usage.
+In contrast, \tool\ is \textit{hyper-parameter free}, enabling an ``out-of-the-box'' usage.